CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

 15. (2 points) Follow up to the previous question:
     We would now like to find out the specialists users in python.
 A user is considered a python specialist if he/she has answered a large number of python based questions on stackoverflow.

-    A python based question is a question which has **“python”** as one the tags.
+    A python based question is a question which has the substring **“python”** as one the tags.

     With all the conditions remaining the same from the previous question, print out the top 20 python specialists along with the number of answers posted by them.